For a high-performance, eco-reponsible and easy-to-integrate surface treatment

 The lifespan of plasma activation treatment is limited.
 Only thin-film deposits provide a stable treatment.
 If you activate a surface with plasma only, it is difficult to answer this question precisely because the lifespan of the treatment depends directly on the material and the storage conditions of the different parts (dust, moisture level, UV).

-The efficiency of the treatment is greater just after it has been carried out.
+The effectiveness of the treatment is greater just after it has been carried out.
 It then decreases until it reaches a plateau which is usually above the initial state of the material.
 For some materials such as aluminium or silicone, the efficacy of the treatment will drop rapidly (a few hours), while for other materials the decrease will be smaller and remain stable for several months.
 However, for most of our customers this is not a problem because the step following the plasma surface preparation is carried out directly after the plasma treatment on the same process line.
 When the surface has undergone the next operation, the product of the reaction is stable.

 What materials can be treated with plasma and how are they affected ?